smufang/GFMBenchmark/readme.md

-# Graph Foundation Library
+# GFMBenchmark

 ## 📖 Introduction
-**Graph Foundation Library** is a comprehensive codebase for Graph Foundation Models (GFMs).
+**GFMBenchmark** is a comprehensive codebase for Graph Foundation Models (GFMs).
 It simplifies pre-training, evaluation, and benchmarking across diverse graph domains.

 ## 🛠️ Installation